Experience the Beauty of Denali National Park

 Keith first came to Alaska, and the DEC, in 2002.
 He has spent many seasons frolicking in the summer sun and the snowy darkness and, after a decade of living in Pittsburgh, PA, is humbled and honored to call Alaska home once again!
 Keith has an MEd in Social and Comparative Analysis of Education, is an award-winning filmmaker, and fancies himself a savvy world traveler.
 He has lived and worked in Antarctica, made documentaries in Japan, and tackled various long-distance hiking pilgrimages.
 In his spare time, Keith can be found chasing after his wide-eyed toddler, enjoying van life with his family, or scheming the next travel adventure.

 Jill changed her life when she moved to Alaska in 1999.
 It only got better when she began working at the Denali Education Center in 2004.
-She lives with her husband Carl and a rescued German shepherd in view of Denali National Park in a home they constructed with the help of friends and family.
-Her favorite things include the return of daylight, singing avian migrants, emerging plants in the spring, endless summer days, the tapestry of the autumn tundra, and the quiet of winter that allows plenty of time for stargazing, dinners with friends, visits with family, and keeping the woodstove stoked.
+She and her husband Carl share their handcrafted homestead with Pete, their cheeky Jack Russell terrier, overlooking Denali National Park.
+Her favorite things include growing tomatoes in her greenhouse, singing avian migrants, springtime flowers, endless summer days, the tapestry of the autumn tundra, and the quiet of winter.
 She enjoys traveling and exploring the world with an open, inquisitive mind and a pair of binoculars.

 Jodi came to Denali in 1995 to work for a summer and has remained here ever since.
 She has a BS in geology from Montana State University and began her career at the Denali Education Center teaching about the Denali Fault Zone.
 She loves living in this wonderful community with her husband and daughter, who keeps her “old” parents young!
 In winter, she enjoys skiing on the dog mushing trails and playing pick-up hockey on a local pond.